Geometry Resources in Dance (GRiD)

 What do Balinese dancing and geometrical proof have in common?
 Turns out that in both of these disparate practices, we imagine lines to solve the common problem of perceptually engaging the environment to perform sensorimotor tasks.
 In dance, these lines have been called “attentional anchors.”
 In geometry, these lines are called “auxiliary constructions.”
 But whereas dancing may come naturally to people and bear cultural identity and personal meaning, geometry is often viewed as unnatural and having nothing to do with the body.
 What if we created blended dance~geometry spaces where children could draw on their natural attentional anchors to generate auxiliary lines?

-Geometry Resources in Dance (GRiD) is a gridded floor mat designed to bridge the discourse of mathematics and dance.
+Geometry Resources in Dance (GRiD) is a gridded floor mat to objectify tacit attentional anchors for movement coordination into auxiliary lines for geometric practice.
 Students attend to, and foreground, particular lines on the mat in order to coordinate their dance movements.
 These tacit attentional anchors then become explicit auxiliary lines for geometric practice.
 We have been collecting data from fifth-grader students (9th – 13th years old) in both Bali (Indonesia) and California (United States) with various backgrounds in Balinese dancing.

 Rationale